Overview

 - Message Format: JSON-RPC message structure and correlation

-- Transport: STDIO and HTTP transport specifications
+- Transport: HTTP transport specification

 - Methods: Detailed method specifications with examples